3SSI3/alx-frontend-for-fun/README.md

-# alx-frontend-for-fun
+# Alx Frontend for Fun
-Experimenting and implementing fun layout with HTML and CSS ONLY!
+Experimenting and implementing fun layout with HTML and CSS **ONLY**!

+Yes No JavaScript!